BekaValentine/labrys/docs/API.md

 Deautheticate the user from the blade by removing any set cookies.

-### GET /identity/authenticate : ()

-Used to log the user in during the authentication process.
-All parameters are optional, but linked, i.e. either you make a request with no parameters or all of them.

 ### POST /identity/authenticate : Password -> ()

 Params: password